hellerve/blog/wip/The_Practicalities_of_Attending_the_Recurse_Center.md

 however, true for me, although I attended RC for 12 weeks as well.
-I have a pretty good relationship with my company, and we’re small enough to plan together, so I was able to throw the idea at my boss and ask him whether he’d be open to let me go on unpaid leave for three months, and, if so, when might be a good time.
-He was open to it, and in fact very excited about the idea!
+I have a pretty good relationship with my company, and we’re small enough to plan together, so I was able to throw the idea at my boss and ask him whether he’d be open to letting me go on unpaid leave for three months, and, if so, when might be a good time.
+He was in fact open to it, and in fact very excited about the idea!
 Chances are that you can talk to your boss as well, especially if you don't work in a very big company.
 This was important for me, because it removed at least some of the uncertainty of moving halfway across the world for three months for some me-time.
-It also meant that I didn’t have to go through the hassle of going on unemployment, which meant dealing with German bureaucracy and my insurance and employee benefits were not going to have to take a hit<sup><a href="#1">1</a></sup>.
+It also meant that I didn’t have to go through the hassle of going on unemployment, which would mean dealing with German bureaucracy and my insurance and employee benefits were not going to have to take a hit<sup><a href="#1">1</a></sup>.

 If you are not as fortunate, you might want to think about spending some time at